 One of the English literary exponents of the Aesthetic Movement was Oscar Wilde.
 Oscar Wilde was one of the first great celebrities who was famous for being famous.
 He was already a famous person before he had any literary achievements at all.
 He was a deliberate debunker of Victorian gravity and solemnity.
 He was Irish, born in Dublin in 1854.
 He made a great success of his studies at Trinity College, Dublin, and won a scholarship to go to Magdalen College, Oxford.
-When he was there, he got a first class degree in the classics and won a Newdigate Prize for poetry.
-While he was at Oxford, he joined up with a lot of aristocratic young men who helped him get an entrée into London society.
+When he was there, he got a first-class degree in the classics and won a Newdigate Prize for poetry.
+While he was at Oxford, he joined up with many aristocratic young men who helped him gain an entrée into London society.

-He went into London society wearing the most outrageous clothes he could possibly find, the sort of things everybody else would wear at a costume party.
-He would be wearing clothes that were already 90 years out of date.
+He went into London society wearing the most outrageous clothes he could find, the sort of things everybody else would wear at a costume party.
+He would wear clothes that were already 90 years out of date.
 For one period, he dressed up as Prince Rupert, the man who had been the commander of King Charles I’s cavalry forces in the English civil war of the 1640s.
-He was famous for wearing knee-length breeches when they had totally gone out of fashion and white silk stockings.
+He was famous for wearing knee-length breeches—when they had completely gone out of fashion—and white silk stockings.
 In other words, he looked rather remarkable.
 He would have an orchid.
 He was madly high-spirited.
-Apparently, he was one of the most wonderful companions you could possibly imagine.
-Nearly everybody who met him found him mesmeric, delightful to be with, very witty, good-natured, just a wonderful friend to have.
+Apparently, he was one of the most wonderful companions you could imagine.
+Nearly everybody who met him found him mesmeric, delightful to be with, witty, good-natured, and a wonderful friend to have.
 This kind of dandyism, especially his great talking, made him famous.

 He loved literary paradox.
-Listen to the preface to his book, The Picture of Dorian Gray in the 1890s.
-Actually, the preface is really just a series of little aphorisms, but they are all contradictory to the standard wisdom of the time.
+Consider the preface to his book, The Picture of Dorian Gray in the 1890s.
+It is just a series of short aphorisms, but they are all contradictory to the standard wisdom of the time.
 “There is no such thing as a moral or an immoral book.
 Books are well written or badly written.
 That is all.”
 And, “No artist has ethical sympathies.
 An ethical sympathy in an artist is an unpardonable mannerism of style.”
-You could hardly imagine a more flagrant violation of the Dickensian idea what literature was for.
+You could hardly imagine a more flagrant violation of the Dickensian idea of what literature was for.

-He wrote a super little essay in 1889 called the “Decay of Lying,” and one of his characters, Vivian, talks about how you can’t find a good liar anymore and that it is no easy matter being a good liar.
-Listen to this:
+He wrote a superb essay in 1889 called the “Decay of Lying,” and one of his characters, Vivian, talks about how you can’t find a good liar anymore and that it is no easy matter being a good liar.

 People have a callous way of talking about a born liar just as they talk about a born poet, but in both cases they are wrong.
 Lying and poetry are arts.
 They require the most careful study, the most disinterested devotion.
 As one knows the poet by his fine music, so one can recognize the liar by his rich, rhythmic utterance.
 In neither case will the casual inspiration of the moment suffice.
 Here, as elsewhere, practice must precede perfection.

-It is very deadpan about how to practice to become a really accomplished liar.
+It is deadpan about how to practice to become an accomplished liar.

-It would be very easy to share the whole thing, but I can’t do that, so just let me give you a couple of samples from it.
 The most ferocious figure in the play is Lady Bracknell whose daughter, Gwendolen, Jack Worthing wants to marry.
-So there is a conversation between Jack Worthing and Lady Bracknell to see whether he is really deserving of Gwendolen’s hand in marriage.
-Lady Bracknell says, “Do you smoke?” and Worthing says, “Yes, I must admit I do smoke.”
+Wilde wrote a conversation between Jack Worthing and Lady Bracknell where she tries to discover whether he is truly deserving of Gwendolen’s hand in marriage.
+Lady Bracknell says, “Do you smoke?” and Worthing replies, “Yes, I must admit I do smoke.”
 She says, “I am glad to hear it.
 A man should always have an occupation of some kind.
 There are far too many idle men in London as it is.”

 A little bit later, Lady Bracknell says: